ibm-cloud-docs/vmwaresolutions/vcenter/vc_hybrid_addingremovingservers.md

    When you provision the new ESXi server, virtual machines (VMs) are immediately migrated to the new servers if you do not select the **Maintenance Mode** checkbox.
 You do not receive a confirmation message before the migration begins.
    {:important}

-8. Complete the Bare Metal configuration.
+8. Complete the bare metal configuration.
    * Select a configuration from the existing hosts in the cluster.
-   * Select a new {{site.data.keyword.baremetal_short_sing}} configuration and specify the CPU model and the RAM size.
+   * Select a new bare metal server configuration and specify the CPU model and the RAM size.
 9. Complete the storage configuration.
 Specify the disk types for the capacity and cache disks, the number of disks, and the vSAN license edition.
-If you want more storage, check the **High-Performance Intel Optane** box.
+If you want more storage, check the **High Performance with Intel Optane** box.
 10. Review the estimated cost and click **Add**.

   You can also add the provisioned resources to the {{site.data.keyword.cloud_notm}} estimate tool, by clicking **Add to estimate**.
 This is useful if you want to estimate the cost of the selected {{site.data.keyword.vmwaresolutions_short}} resources together with other {{site.data.keyword.cloud_notm}} resources that you might consider to purchase.